methodphoto/mincc/data/2017/2017-reigate-pilgrims.md

 ---
-slug: "& Slug &"
+year:"2017"
-year:"& Year &"
+game: "Reigate Pilgrims"
-game: "& Title &"
+title: "Reigate Pilgrims -v- The Min"
-title: "& Game &"
+gameLocation: "Betchworth"
-gameLocation: "& Place & "
+gameDate: "17/09/2017"
-gameDate: "& Date & "
+result: "Reigate Pilgrims won by 5 wkts"
-result: "&  Result & "
+resultType: "Lost"
 type: "game"
 ---

-Played at Betchworth on 17/09/2017
+Played at {gameLocation} on {date}

-Reigate won the toss and inserted The Min, who made 140-9  Reigate replied with 141- so won by 5 wkts
+Reigate won the toss and inserted The Min, who made 140-9 (all out)  Reigate replied with 141 for 5 wkts

 ## The Min Innings